 It is important to understand that redaction is applied separately for each dataset.
 For example, suppose a query asks for the number of individuals grouped by age, totalled across two datasets A and B. Suppose dataset A contains 900 individuals aged 0-17, and its redaction threshold is 1000.
 Those 900 individuals will be redacted and will not be included in the query result, irrespective of the contents of dataset B.

 Additionally, when a query involves more than one dataset, the whole query is redacted if it would report on a total number of individuals less than the highest of the redaction thresholds for any of the datasets.

 For example, suppose datasets A and B both contain millions of records, but there are only 500 individuals who appear in both datasets.
 Suppose also that one of the datasets has a redaction threshold of 1000.
 A user submits a query requesting aggregated demographic information for users who appear in both A and B. This query will be redacted completely - because it would report on just 500 individuals in total, which is below the redaction threshold of one of the datasets.

 Rounding controls the precision of the values returned by a query.
 Because the values returned are always "round numbers", an attacker cannot gain information by looking at precise counts.

-Similarly to the bin redaction threshold, each dataset has a configurable rounding threshold.
+Similarly to the bin redaction threshold, each dataset has a rounding threshold of 100 individuals, which can be increased by the dataset's owner.
 Results are rounded down to be a multiple of this threshold.
 When a query involves more than one dataset, results are rounded down to be a multiple of the highest of the rounding thresholds.

 For example, suppose dataset A has a rounding threshold of 50 and dataset B has a rounding threshold of 20.
 The highest of these is 50, so the statistics returned will always be a multiple of 50.